Copy-Move Image Forgery Detection Based on Evolving Circular Domains Coverage: Experimental Results and Analysis

-From Fig. 10, it also can be observed that the recall of our scheme with PCET is higher than that with DCT; therefore, we recommend using ECDC with PCET in vulnerable situations in order to cover forged areas more completely.
+From Fig. 10, it also can be observed that the recall of our scheme with PCET is higher than that with DCT; therefore, we recommend using ECDC with PCET in vulnerable situations to cover forged areas more completely.
 Considering Figs. 9 and 10, we note that higher recall leads to lower precision, which means that the larger the coverage is, the lower the accuracy of detection may be.
 If tampered areas only have to be precisely indicated and they do not need to be presented perfectly, using ECDC with DCT would be a better option because it has higher detection precision with fewer mismatches.
-It should be mentioned that Tables III and IV show that ECDC with DCT has an excellent detection capability under plain copy-move forgery at not only the image level but also the pixel level.

 Fig. 11 depicts the comparison of all $F_1$ scores.
 We can intuitively conclude that ECDC is robust against all kinds of attacks whether it is in combination with DCT or PCET.
 Though the robustness of ECDC against some attacks is slightly inferior to the scheme \cite{b18}, it is exceptionally better in large-scale detection compared with most classic and state-of-the-art schemes tested.